JacobPuff/github-search-api/README.md

 ```
 go run server/main.go
 ```
 5. Run the client.
-The client has
+The client has two constants at the top of the file if you wanna change their values for the search.
 ```
 go run client/client.go
 ```